 The protection information for each block shall be validated before sending status to the command.
-If the validation of the protection information fails for any logical block, the device server shall terminate the command without transferring any additional logical blocks that may exist in the object buffer and respond as defined by the RBDPR field in the Control Data Protection mode page (see 8.3.9).
-A device that supports the END-TO-END LOGICAL BLOCK PROTECTION METHOD field of the Control Data Protection mode page set to a non-zero value shall support the RBDP bit of the Control Data Protection mode page set to one if the RECOVER BUFFERED DATA command is supported.
+If the validation of the protection information fails for any logical block, the device server shall terminate the command without transferring any additional logical blocks that may exist in the object buffer and report a Check Condition using a Sense Code of Current Sense, the sense key set to HARDWARE ERROR and the additional sense code set to LOGICAL BLOCK PROTECTION ERROR ON RECOVER BUFFERED DATA.
+A device shall support the RBDP bit of the Control Data Protection mode page set to one if it supports:

+- a) the LOGICAL BLOCK PROTECTION METHOD field of the Control Data Protection mode page set to a non-zero value; and - b) the RECOVER BUFFERED DATA command.